6304673J8/Unity-and-SQL/README.md

 # Unity-and-SQL
-Learning Project using SQLite as Main Database
+Advanced Unity Project - Using SQLite as Main Database In Order To Create A Restaurant Game.